Simran-B/docs/v19.1/common-errors.md

 Uncertainty errors are a form of transaction conflict.
 For more information about transaction conflicts, see [Transaction conflicts](architecture/transaction-layer.html#transaction-conflicts).
 {{site.data.alerts.end}}

+### transaction deadline exceeded

+<span class="version-tag">New in v19.1</span>: Errors of type "transaction deadline exceeded" are considered retryable, and paired with the error code `4001`.
+Such errors occur when transactions are pushed in the transaction queue by long spans of time -- sometimes up to several minutes.
+In previous versions of CockroachDB, this type of error was reported as an opaque `TransactionStatusError`.

 <!-- ### write too old -->

 <!-- ### async write failure -->